 Cause of decline: Loss of heathland sites, a decline in extensive grazing practices and a deterioration in habitat quality in its remaining sites.

 Heath Lobelia is a rare member of the Lobelioideae, a family of plants which are more commonly encountered in the tropics.
 As such, it is a spectacular site in British heathlands and has been the subject of intense conservation work for several decades.

 It occupies a niche in damp heathlands and acid grassland that are subject to sporadic heavy disturbance - an environment that would have been common when extensive herds of grazing animals moved freely within the landscape, but is now an almost vanished habitat type.

-The project was generously funded by the Sussex Lund Trust, Flimwell Park and the Darlington Charitable Trust
+Heath Lobelia 2019 Species Report: this report lays out the current status of all known sites for Heath Lobelia in the UK.
+The project was generously funded by the Sussex Lund Trust, Flimwell Park and the Darlington Charitable Trust.

 Ecology and Conservation